bibleup/bibleup/docs/README.md

 - Inconsistent BSB version format - E.g 2 Corithians 5:18 (and Gen 3:8) response from api endpoint doesn't follow the regular format and therefore reutns no content - with only BSB version.
 This issue can only be fixed by api.bible

 # Minor Improvements
-- Delay popup disappearance after leaving link
-[ ] Implement WAI-ARAI accessibility guidelines to make dialogs readable by assistive technologies - focus on close button and ESC to close dialog
+[x] Implement WAI-ARAI accessibility guidelines to make dialogs readable by assistive technologies - focus on close button and ESC to close dialog
 [x] `styleLink` option removed.
 Links should be styled directly instead.

-# Performance Test
+# Before Production
-[ ] `bible-data.js` was included twice in bundle - at `bible.js` and `bibleup.js`.
+[x] `bible-data.js` was included twice in bundle - at `bible.js` and `bibleup.js`.
 Check if it is only incuded once in dist output
+[ ] How to hide bible API key